bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 Unit tests of Xamarin apps can be run with the **NUnit Runner** Step.
 The Step runs NUnit 2.x and NUnit 3.0 or higher tests with the NUnit Console Runner (nunit3-console.exe).

 1. Enter the Workflow Editor of your app, and click the **Workflows** tab.
-2. Add the **NUnit runner** Step to your workflow.
+2. Add the **NUnit runner** Step to your Workflow.

    This Step should be after the **NuGet restore** Step: you will want to install all your dependencies before running tests on your app.
 3. Fill in the required input variables.
-By default, all the inputs are [Env Vars](/getting-started/getting-started-steps/#environment-variables-as-step-inputs).
+By default, all the inputs are [Env Vars](/steps-and-workflows/step-inputs/#environment-variables-as-step-inputs).
 If you want to use a different solution file or solution configuration, click on the **Env Vars** tab in the Workflow Editor to change the value of the Env Var.
-   * Path to Xamarin Solution: the location of your Xamarin solution file.
+   * **Path to Xamarin Solution**: the location of your Xamarin solution file.
-   * Xamarin project configuration: the solution configuration, set up in Visual Studio, that you want to run on Bitrise.
+   * **Xamarin project configuration**: the solution configuration, set up in Visual Studio, that you want to run on Bitrise.
 Change the appropriate environment variable if you want to run a different configuration; for example, if you only want to build an iOS project, as opposed to both iOS and Android projects.
    * Xamarin platform: the target platform of your solution configuration.

 {% include message_box.html type="note" title="Debug inputs" content="In the Debug input group, you can configure the Step further: set the building tool, set additional flags for the NUnit Console Runner, and configure whether you want to build your test projects before running tests."%}